 Hunting for animals began as a necessity to provide food and hides for clothing, shelter, and protection from the elements.
 Killing animals was also necessary to prevent bodily harm and protect humans.
 While hunting is still a necessity for some cultures, it is now a popular sport for many around the world.

 To gain an edge in the fields and woods, all types of hunters should use detergents free of UV brighteners and perfumes.
 You may not look as sharp, but the prey won't mind.
-Many laundry detergents that are labeled as "natural" or "eco-friendly" do not contain brighteners.
+Many laundry detergents that are labeled as "natural" or "eco-friendly" do not contain brighteners, but some do.
 Take time to read labels.